relisemai/relisemai.github.io/_pages/about.md

 Research Interests
 ======
 Fundamentally, the question that drives my research is how humans can build our technology and devices so that we achieve peak performance together.
-I try to integrate engineering and cognitive science perspectives in my approach to symbiotic human-machine autonomy (also called shared autonomy).
+I integrate engineering and cognitive science perspectives in my approach to symbiotic human-machine autonomy (also called shared autonomy).
 My focus is modeling human-autonomy interaction in complex systems such as robotics and transportation as a dynamical system, rather than from a social or data-driven perspective.

 Professional Profile
 ======